UnicoLab/FlowyML/docs/advanced/checkpointing.md

     print("Pipeline crashed!
 Fix the bug and re-run.")

 # 2. Resume later (e.g., in a new script or after fix)
-# UniFlow detects the previous run state and resumes
+# flowyml detects the previous run state and resumes
 pipeline = checkpoint_enabled_pipeline(pipeline, run_id="run_2023_10_27")
 pipeline.run()
 ```